Neria Fomai: Senior career

+Fomai played 17 games and scored two tries during Moana Pasifika's first three seasons of Super Rugby.
+He missed the entire 2025 Super Rugby Pacific season while recovering from ACL reconstruction surgery.
+That season turned out to be his last with the franchise.
+On 6 June 2025, Moana Pasifika announced the departure of 15 players from its squad; Fomai was listed as one of those players.

 International career

 Fomai first made the Samoa Sevens team for the 2013 Scotland and London Sevens tournaments, which were part of 2012–13 IRB Sevens World Series.
 After several years of absence from the squad, Fomai was again named in the Samoan Sevens team in January 2017.
 Later that year, he was one of 22 Samoan sevens players to earn a contract for the 2017/2018 season.

 Between 2013 and 2018, Fomai played in 15 international sevens tournaments, including the 2018 Rugby World Cup Sevens and 2018 Commonwealth Games.
 He scored 65 points in 60 matches for Samoa.

 On 28 May 2021, Fomai was named in the Manu Samoa (fifteen-a-side) squad for the first time.
 He made his debut for Samoa on 26 June 2021 against the Māori All Blacks and scored a try on debut.